MERNCraft/Nail-It/docs/md/16-true-and-false.md

 In the code above, the comments indicate what code still has to be written.
 In other cases, you can use comments to explain what the code does.
 This is especially important if the logic is complex.

+The code in the main.js and complete.js files that you can [download in a ZIP file](https://merncraft.github.io/Nail-It/scripts.zip){download=""} contain many comments to help you understand what each block of code does.
+This is good practice.
+You won’t always remember how code your wrote three months ago worked, so you can’t expect other developers to understand it immediately either.

 </details>

 ## Truthy and falsy